Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 When evaluating battery prices for your solar system, it’s crucial to factor in the long-term savings over the lifespan of both the battery and the solar system.
 This calculation varies among households due to their individual, unique energy requirements.

-Integrating a Powerwall into your solar system significantly enhances its overall efficiency and cost savings.
-While there’s a substantial upfront investment, the long-term returns are more substantial.
-If you want a little more details about the cost of a Powerwall 2, you might want to check out our article on the cost of a Tesla Powerwall 2.
+If you want a little more details about the cost of a Powerwall 2, you might want to check out our article on the Cost of a Tesla Powerwall 2.

 Consider this: without a battery, a solar system exclusively powers your home during daylight hours.
 Any surplus electricity generated goes to the grid for a feed-in tariff.
-If you’re not at home during the day, you’re not utilizing that generated energy effectively.
+If you’re not at home during the day, you’re not utilising that generated energy effectively.
 The savings from feed-in tariffs are decreasing as solar systems spread across Australia.
 In fact, nearly 30% of homes and businesses in Australia have solar systems.

 The Powerwall stores excess electricity for use when the sun is not shining, enhancing the return on investment for your solar system and providing energy independence from the utility company.
 It offers greater cost savings compared to a solar system by itself.

-Your quarterly or monthly energy bill should include how many kilowatt hours your household or business goes through.
-While your energy statement doesn’t break down the number of kilowatt hours down by time of day, it should be reporting numbers small enough to make figuring out your energy consumption patterns.
 The average cost of electricity per kWh in New South Wales is around $0.30 – 0.35.
 If your household is using 18 kWh per day, your daily electricity consumption costs $5.94 per day.
 That’s $2,168.10 per year.
 Over ten years, that’s over $20,000.
 For twenty-five years, it’s $54,200 and that’s if the cost of electricity remains around $0.30 – 0.35 per watt (and it won’t).

-If you have a solar system installed, and to make it easy, we’ll say it’s 6 kW.
+If you have a solar system installed, and to make it easy, we’ll say it’s 6kW.
 We can estimate that it’s not going to be harvesting the power of the sun at full capacity for all the daylight hours.
 It will when the sun is high in the sky, but less so at the top and tails of the day.
-Let’s estimate your solar system generating 24 kWh per day, which is modest.
-It’s still 6 kWh over your daily energy use.
-But that electricity is being generated during the day when the house is empty; you’re at work, the kids are at school, and the dog doesn’t like watching TV.
-A Powerwall will store 13.5 kWh of that electricity for use later, which is more than half of your energy needs per day.
-It cuts your bill significantly and immediately.
+Let’s estimate your solar system generating 24kWh per day, which is modest.
+It’s still 6kWh over your daily energy use.

 What Can the Tesla Powerwall 2 Do to Protect My Home in a Blackout?

 Because it lacks black start capability, some shoppers might consider the Powerwall a lesser option for emergency electricity.
 Honestly though, how often is the grid out for multiple days on end in the Sydney metro area?
 Black start capability is only necessary in more rural off-grid areas.
-As long as you program your Powerwall to keep some energy in reserve to kick-start the system in the morning, you’ll be fine for blackouts that last more than a few hours.

 We mentioned the Tesla Gateway earlier.
 It’s mounted next to the switchboard and works closely with the battery and the switchboard to direct electricity traffic in your home.
 Your incoming consumer mains are diverted to the Tesla Gateway and through a contactor before going back to your switchboard.